lreb/git-lab/README.md

 git clean -fxd :/
 CAUTION: as above, but cleans untracked and ignored files through the entire repo (without :/, the operation affects only the current directory)

+### Revert file to previous commit version
+`git checkout [some_dir|file.txt]`
+Yet another way to revert all uncommitted changes (longer to type, but works from any subdirectory):

+`git checkout <commit_number> -- dir1\dir2\myfile.cs`

+then just add this file again with `git add dir1/dir2/myfile.cs`, commit your changes and push your commits

 ### Add remote url